What is a Security Deposit for Reservation Platforms (Excluding Airbnb)?

 Responsible Stay Ensures Deposit Return

-Treating the property with care and respect is the best way to ensure you receive your full deposit back without any issues.
-Follow all house rules, handle fixtures and furnishings carefully, and report any pre-existing damage immediately upon arrival.
+Treating the property with care and respect ensures you get your deposit back without any issues.
+Follow house rules, handle furnishings and appliances appropriately, and report any pre-existing damage.

 What Happens If There Are Damages?